D1ang/DIGIdesigner/README.md

 A size can be selected for the garment and the quantity the user needs can be file din in a number field.
 Finally, a design can be uploaded to the garment and will be shown on the screen after upload.
 While the design will be properly sized the end-user does have an option the resize it at will.
-When finished the designed sample can be send by mail to the company.
+When finished the design can be saved as a jpeg or be send by mail to the company.

 ### Features Left to Implement